 Since his election the prior November, Lincoln avoided speaking on secession, slavery or the relationship between the states, but most of his first inaugural address was aimed at those subjects.
 The full text of the speech is here.
-Its most-remembered single sentence is likely, “The mystic chords of memory, stretching from every battlefield and patriot grave to every living heart and hearthstone all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature. [emphasis added]
+Its most-remembered single sentence is likely, “The mystic chords of memory, stretching from every battlefield and patriot grave to every living heart and hearthstone all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.” [emphasis added]

-In short, the better angels of our nature remain well-hidden, at least in our public life.
+In short, “the better angels of our nature” remain well-hidden, at least in our public life.

 As such, this is a religious or spiritual blog that might appeal to those who believe that we do have “better angels of our nature” and that there is a higher set of ethics that we should strive to live out other than those that come naturally to us.
 I will write from a Christian ethical perspective because that is what I know.
 Before going into ministry, however, I was a lawyer who primarily worked in and around Texas politics and government.
 Therefore, it will also have a political and legal bias.

 Maurie and I have live in the beautiful town of Meadowlakes, Texas, located in the Texas Hill Country about an hour west of Austin.